TimMensch/mithril-slider/README.md

 Handles series of pageable content.
 This code is a Mithril component wrapper around [HammerJS](http://hammerjs.github.io/), with additional features.

-**This repo tweaked by Tim Mensch to support carousel behavior and "dead" entries.**
+**This repo tweaked by Tim Mensch to support Promises, carousel behavior and "dead" entries.**

 ## Examples